simonpoole/PoParser/README.md

 # PoParser

-This is a very simplistic parser for .po files.
+This is a very simplistic parser for .po files from the [GNU gettext system](https://www.gnu.org/software/gettext/manual/html_node/index.html#Top).
 Mainly quickly hacked in so that we can translate preset names for https://github.com/MarcusWolschon/osmeditor4android and https://github.com/simonpoole/beautified-JOSM-preset .
 It currently ignores plurals and probably should be fixed to not do so.
+Further it does not actually support the gettext interface.

 ## Usage